-My girlfriend didn’t know what to get me for Christmas last year, but then she saw the Click and Grow smart garden.
-Since we’re in an apartment, and I have garden fever, it was the perfect gift for me.
+I’m hard to shop for.
+I don’t want much, and anything that I need I just buy for myself.
+Because of this, my girlfriend had no idea what to get me for Christmas last year.
+But then she saw Click and Grow’s smart garden.
+Since we’re in an apartment, and I have garden fever, it was truly a great gift.

-Before getting the Click and Grow, I had tried a jury-rigged microgreens garden to some success but didn’t get the harvests that I wanted.
+Before getting the Click and Grow, I tried a scrappy microgreens setup to some success, but didn’t get the harvests that I wanted.

 The truth is, I spent over $300 on my microgreens and indoor growing rack, and SO much time setting it up.

 After putting the microgreens experiment on pause due to a few challenges (mostly mold and fungal gnats), my girlfriend must have noticed my defeat and shortly after decided to get me a Click and Grow.

 When she gave it to me on Christmas, I didn’t know what to make of it.
 I mean it was cool looking—sleek, modern, and minimalist—right up my alley.
 But would it actually work?